Kareande/lchl-mhw-events/README.md

     (1)testing accuracy of compound RF model predictions, (2)producing confusion matrix to visualize model accuracy

+**cmpndUnlaggedRF** contains code for:
+    (1)categorizing the LChl and MHW data as either event or not event in their respective datasets, (2)categorizing events within the compound dataset as no event, mhw event, lchl event or compound event, (3)balancing the compound dataset,
+    (4)training compound event RF model,
+    (5)testing compound event RF model
+    **The following sections must be ran independently: Exploratory Train, Refined Train, and Test.**

 **lchlRF** contains code for:
     (1)categorizing Lchl data as negligable, moderate, severe, and extreme, (2)balancing LChl dataset,
     (3)training LChl event RF model,
     (4)testing LChl event RF model
-    **For reference only, choose specific lchl script below for running!**

-**lchlDataProcessing** contains code for:
-    (1)categorizing LChl data as negligable, moderate, severe, and extreme, (2)balancing the LChl dataset

-**lchlExplTrain** contains code for:
-    (1)exploratory training of LChl RF model
-    (2)graphing accuracy of mtry and min n parameters

-**lchlRefTrain** contains code for:
-    (1)refined training of LChl RF model based on exploratory results (2)graphing optimal combinations of mtry and min n parameters

-**lchlTestRF** contains code for:
-    (1)testing accuracy of LChl RF model predictions (2)producing confusion matrix to visualize model accuracy

-**cmpndLagsDataProcessing** contains code for:
-    (1)categorizing the LChl and MHW data as either "event" or "no event" in their respective datasets, (2)condensing day, month, and year data into "days since" column (3)condensing lat and lon data into one "location" column (4)adding lags to the LChl and MHW datasets (5)categorizing events within the compound dataset as "no event", "mhw event", "lchl event" or "compound event", (6)balancing the lagged compound dataset
+    **The following sections must be ran independently: Exploratory Train, Refined Train, and Test.**

 Unprocessed, unbalanced data can be found here: https://www.dropbox.com/sh/3locafvuzq9tylg/AAB5bwDgFJCzlJ-NLKiNwmbTa?dl=0What All other datasets (balanced, categorized, compounded) are created within the code.